dpostolachi/react-serverside-render-example/README.md

   prod - for running server in production.

-  buid - build client script for production.
+  buid - builds client script for production.

   watch - runs webpack watch in development.